 This exception is known as sovereign immunity, and it is based on the English notion that the government cannot be held responsible because "the king can do no wrong."
 The thing is that sovereign immunity also stretches all the way to all properties and actually to whoever serves the government.
 If a garbage truck runs you over, if a teacher abuses a student or a police car rear-ends you, the government decides if you are allowed to sue and then limits the recovery up to $200K per person or $300K per tort claim.

-In 1975, the passage of 768.28 opened the door to claims, but also made the entire processes anything but friendly.
+In 1975, the passage of Florida Statutes section 768.28 opened the door to claims but also made the entire process anything but friendly.
 When strict guidelines are met, a state entity can be held liable for negligence under the same circumstances as an individual but considering the caps permitted under the law.
 In addition to the caps from 768.28, Florida has thrown up a series of barriers in the form of conditions.
 Failure to comply with all notices, disclosures, and obligations can result in rejecting the claim.

 Florida imposes certain limitations on the types of claims that plaintiffs can bring:

 - Government employees cannot be held personally liable for damage unless they have caused it on purpose

 - Claims against the state of Florida are limited to a total of $200K per person or $300K per incident

 - The state may appeal any resolution of a case